carletes/namespaces-in-operation/docs/ch04-user-namespaces.md

     CapPrm: 0000000000000000
     CapEff: 0000000000000000

-The problem occurred at the execve() call that executed the bash shell: when a process with non-zero user IDs performs an execve(), the process's capability sets are cleared.
-(The capabilities(7) manual page details the treatment of capabilities during an execve().)
+The problem occurred at the `execve()` call that executed the Bash shell: when a process with non-zero user IDs performs an `execve()`, the process's capability sets are cleared.
+(The [capabilities(7)][capabilities] manual page details the treatment of capabilities during an `execve()`.)

-To avoid this problem, it is necessary to create a user ID mapping inside the user namespace before performing the execve().
-This is not possible with the ns_child_exec program; we need a slightly enhanced version of the program that does allow this.
+To avoid this problem, it is necessary to create a user ID mapping inside the user namespace before performing the `execve()`.
+This is not possible with the `ns-child-exec` program; we need a slightly enhanced version of the program that does allow this.

-The userns_child_exec.c program performs the same task as the ns_child_exec program, and has the same command-line interface, except that it allows two additional command-line options, -M and -G. These options accept string arguments that are used to define user and group ID maps for the new user namespace.
+The [`userns-child-exec.rs`][userns-child-exec] program performs the same task as the `ns-child-exec` program, and has the same command-line interface, except that it allows two additional command-line options, `-M` and `-G`.
+These options accept string arguments that are used to define user and group ID maps for the new user namespace.
 For example, the following command maps both user ID 1000 and group ID 1000 to 0 in the new user namespace:

     $ ./userns_child_exec -U -M '0 1000 1' -G '0 1000 1' bash

 This time, updating the mapping files succeeds, and we see that the shell has the expected user ID, group ID, and capabilities:

     $ id -u
     0